“Coming!” Chotti shouted into the speaker of her phone and switched it off.

 “Oops!
 Didn’t realize I had take sides!
 Why are you so uptight about him?
 You’ve known him since school haven’t you?”

 “Yeah.
-He was Da’s classmate.
-We used to meet at birthdays and stuff.”
+He and Da were friends as they were in the same football team.
+[Edited in view of age comments :P] We used to meet at birthdays and stuff.”
 Angel said.

 “You mean you used to gate-crash the birthday parties.”